SolaceLabs/solace-pretty-dump/README.md

 ### Queue Consume

-To connect to a queue and consume (e.g. the messages will be ACKed and removed), then override the 5th argument with `q:queueName`, e.g. `q:q1`.
+To connect to a queue and consume (e.g. the messages will be ACKed and removed), then override the 5th argument with `q:<queueName>`, e.g. `q:q1`.
 You will receive a warning that messages will be removed from the queue after they are received.

 ```
 Attempting to bind to queue 'q1' on the broker... success!